-In Alaska, squatters must have color of title to claim adverse possession.
-You’ve probably come across this term numerous time while looking up squatter’s rights.
+In Alaska, squatters must have color of title to claim adverse possession unless the squatter is in good faith but mistakes belief that the real property lies within the boundaries of an adjacent real property that is owned by the squatter/neighbor.
+You’ve probably come across this term numerous times while looking up squatter’s rights.
 In general, color of title means that someone has ownership of the property without possessing it in a ‘regular’ way.
 This means that they don’t have one or more of the legal documents or the property is not properly registered.

 A squatter can claim color of title after completing an adverse possession claim.
 Some states, such as Alaska, have certain rules that work with this to make sure that landowners may retain possession of the land unless the squatter already has reason to believe that they can possess it.

-Do Squatters Have to Pay Property Taxes in Alaksa?
+Do Squatters Have to Pay Property Taxes in Alaska?

-A number of states require squatters to prove that they have paid property taxes before they can claim adverse possession.
-This is not the case in Alaska.
+Several states require squatters to prove that they have paid property taxes before they can claim adverse possession; however, this is not the case in Alaska.

-On the other hand, if a squatter has paid property taxes for the time they have occupied the property, it can be considered proof that they have a right to claim the property (Alaska Nat.
+On the other hand, if a squatter has paid property taxes for the time they have occupied the property, it can be considered as proof that they have a right to claim the property (Alaska Nat.
 Bank v Linck 559 P.2d 1049).
-If they’ve paid property taxes for the last 10 years, it makes a very strong case for adverse possession (AL Statute 09.10.030).
-You can avoid this by always paying your own property taxes.
+If they’ve paid property taxes for the last 10 years, it makes a stronger case for adverse possession (AL Statute 09.10.030).

 How to Get Rid of Squatters in Alaska

-In Alaska, you must go through the eviction process to remove squatters from your property.
+In Alaska, property owners must go through the eviction process to remove squatters.
 There are a few different processes that you can take, starting with the type of eviction notice that you serve.

-Note that in Alaska, self-eviction is illegal.
-This means that you cannot take any actions to remove the squatters or trespassers before there is a legal process.
-If the landlord takes any of these actions (such as shutting off utilities, changing locks, threatening squatters, or removing their possessions), the squatter will be able to sue them.
+Self-eviction is illegal in Alaska, even if there is no lease agreement.
+This means that property owners must give the squatters notice before there is a legal process.
+If the landlord takes any of these actions (such as shutting off utilities, changing locks, threatening squatters, or removing their possessions), the squatter could possibly sue the owner.

-Regardless of which type of eviction notice you are serving them with, it is important that you serve it via a process server or in person.
-You may also mail the eviction notice via registered mail or the regular post, but when you mail the notice it extends all deadlines listed above by 72 hours.
+Regardless of which type of eviction notice the owner is issuing, it is important that a process server or State Trooper serve the notice.
+The owner may also mail the eviction notice via registered mail or the regular post, but mailing the notice extends all deadlines listed above by 72 hours.

 If the squatters don’t leave, a court date will be set.
 Most of the time, squatters don’t show up to court – if this is the case, the judge will rule in your favor.

-At this point, landowners will need to obtain a Writ of Assistance so that law enforcement officials can remove the squatters from the property.
-The local police will not enforce this order, so it is left to the sheriff or other law enforcement official to physically remove the squatters.
+At this point, landowners will need to obtain a Writ of Assistance from the court so that State Troopers can remove the squatters from the property.
+Depending on the jurisdiction, the local police may not enforce this order.

 If they leave any personal items behind, the landlord can leave them on the property or in a storage area for 15 days.
 After a period of 15 days, the landlord can dispose of the property as they see fit.